-And while we’re on the subject, if you missed it, don’t forget to check out 50+ Process Art Activities for Kids!
+And while we’re on the subject, if you missed it, don’t forget to check out all 50+ Process Art Activities for Kids!

-I actually adapted this activity a bit from the original instruction that were included in our Teacher Guide, but more about that in a minute.
+I actually adapted this activity a bit from the original instructions that were included in our Teacher Guide, but more about that in a minute.
 Let’s talk about how to do this awesome seashell preschool craft with your little kids.

 Seashell Preschool Craft